Home Heating System: How To Ensure That Your House Is Warm Enough

 - Move your sofa

 This idea might sound ridiculous, but it dramatically helps your heating systems cover the whole house, making your home warmer.
 How does this idea work?
-Moving your seats to the radiator enables it to cover vast areas in your house.
+Moving your seats to the radiator or to your towel radiators enables it to cover vast areas in your house.
 It also prevents the sofa from absorbing the heat and ensures heat circulates in other regions.
 Other than the seats, you can move the curtains, clothes, and others, enabling the heat to cover all your house areas.
 It would be best to cover cracks and open spaces on the walls to ensure heat doesn’t get outside.

 - Maximize Insulation